 Social and Environmental Justice play a central role in how we live out our values beyond BUF and many members point to the UU Principles as their inspiration for action.

 We have a very active Social and Environmental Justice Committee (SEJC), our largest committee in the fellowship.
-We have a formal partnership with Community to Community Development, a local place based, women-led grassroots organization working for a just society and healthy communities.
+We had a formal partnership with Community to Community Development, a local place based, women-led grassroots organization working for a just society and healthy communities.
 SEJC Committee members also band together under specific issues to create Ministry Action Teams.
 In addition we have several justice-related projects.

 Ministry Action Teams